Wednesday, November 26, 2025

 Thursday, April 03, 2025

-The face of a cloth: from a weaver's perspective
+The face of a cloth: searching for the weavers' perspective

 Frequently it is difficult to ask questions in another language because basic concepts are understood differently.
 I wanted to find the Batak word for the surface of a cloth that is visible to the weaver while she is weaving, and for the underside of the cloth that is not visible while she is at work.
 The question sent me down a rabbit hole into a maze that is taking me a few days to find my way out of.
 Truly a maze.
 Several times I have set off on a path only to bump into a wall.
 I have turned around and set off again only to bump into another wall.
 Eventually, though, it has all added up and some dark spots on my mental map of the Batak loom have been filling in.